MultiversX: the evolution of the Elrond project

 An acronym that stands for Initial Exchange Offering, a fundraising event administered by a cryptocurrency exchange.
 IEOs had the biggest momentum in 2019, when Bitfinex raised over $1.5 billion through this system.
 It is usually used to launch new cryptocurrencies on the market by outsourcing legal and marketing aspects to an exchange, thus also speeding up the listing process.

-Elrond is based on the Secure Proof-of-Stake consensus mechanism, a version of PoS we will elaborate on below, and thus has all the basic features of PoS blockchains.
-These include the possibility of staking, the lower energy consumption compared to Proof-of-Work and Governance using the main cryptocurrency.
+MultiversX is a blockchain based on the Secure Proof-of-Stake consensus mechanism, a variation on the theme that we will explore below, and therefore adopts all the features of PoS blockchains.
+These include the possibility of staking, lower energy consumption compared to Proof-of-Work, and Governance via the main cryptocurrency.

 How sharding works

-Let us compare the way a standard blockchain works to a sharded blockchain:
+Let’s compare how a classic blockchain operates with a sharded blockchain:

-N transactions are recorded on block A of blockchain 1, simultaneously N transactions are recorded on block A of blockchain 2, 3, 4 and so on.
+- In a sharded blockchain, N transactions are recorded on block A of blockchain 1, while simultaneously N transactions are recorded on block A of blockchain 2, 3, 4, and so on.
+In the same time frame, the sharded blockchain validates more blocks than there are shards compared to a normal blockchain.

 This type of structure is undoubtedly faster, but it is essential not to lose sight of the security and communication between the shards.

-The Elrond cryptocurrency was initially launched as an ERC20 token called ERD, which was then migrated to the Elrond blockchain and renamed eGLD.
+MultiversX’s cryptocurrency was initially launched as an ERC20 token called ERD, which was later migrated to the MultiversX blockchain and renamed eGOLD (EGLD).

-The eGLD coin has multiple uses on Elrond.
-It is used as part of the platform’s governance mechanism, as a collateral and reward for validators, and to pay transactions and smart contracts fees. eGLD is designed to be used on the Maiar app, Elrond’s proprietary Wallet, which allows users to send near-instant transactions over the Elrond network.
-Maiar offers eGLD lending, transfer and staking functions.
+EGLD is designed to be used on the Maiar app, MultiversX’s proprietary Wallet, which allows users to send near-instant transactions on the MultiversX network.
+Maiar offers EGLD lending, transfer, and staking functionalities.

 Use Cases and DeFi functionalities